diestrin/diestrin.github.io/_posts/2013-06-13-angularjs-dependency-injection.md

 }
 {% endhighlight %}

 What Angular is going to do here is to read the name of the parameters you are requesting for, and if those names are already registered as services, it will call your function when it's invoked with those parameters.
-So this basically says, that you can request services to Angular in any order, just writting the right name.
+So this basically says, that you can request services to Angular in any order, just writing the right name.
 Cool right?

 Ok, the magic behind this is provided by javascript, since in javascript you can convert everything into a string, they simply do a `MyFormCtrl.toString()` and that's going to return `function MyFormCtrl($scope, $location) { ... }` and with a simple regex, they'll read the parameters.